-Golden Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
-It has attractive gold evergreen foliage.
-The scale-like sprays of foliage are highly ornamental and turn yellow in the fall, which persists throughout the winter.
+Golden Globe Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive yellow evergreen foliage which emerges gold in spring.
+The scale-like sprays of foliage are highly ornamental and turn harvest gold in the fall, which persists throughout the winter.